techyugadi/memtrack/README.md

 memtrack will be started as a web server on port `7575`, you can access it by pointing your browser to: `http://[yourhost]:7575`.

-You will see a log message on the console like : memtrack started on 0.0.0.0:7575
+You will see a log message on the console like :

+`memtrack started on 0.0.0.0:7575`

 You will find a graph plotting the heap memory usage over time and a bar chart showing objects contributing to memory growth.

-To obtain additional debug messages at runtime, run your node js program as follows : DEBUG=*; node mynodeprogram
+To obtain additional debug messages at runtime, run your node js program as follows :

+`DEBUG=* node mynodeprogram`

 # Options